dragon-dune/dragon-dune/README.md

         or 5★) then they may move through four territories.
     -   The player may play a Special Card to extend their movement range by 1 territory.
-    -   The Elves (or a player with a Special Card) must declare if their units go into hiding if they now share the territory with another player's units.
+    -   See "Notes on Hidden Units."

 6. The current player may disband some, or all, of the units in one territory at the cost of one gold per token.
 Disbanded units are removed from the board, but do not go to the graveyard.
-7. Then the whole process repeats for the next player in player order.
+7. The whole process repeats for the next player in player order.

-8. After all players have taken their turns, then each player with units in the same territory as the Troll Marker has 4 units removed from that territory.
+After all players have taken their turns, then each player with units in the same territory as the Troll Marker has 4 units removed from that territory.
 If there are still units then the Troll Marker is also removed.

 ![](art/crossed-swords.png)